discord-net/Discord.Net/docs/features/commands.rst

    :language: csharp6
    :tab-width: 2

 If you have, or plan to have multiple commands that could be fit in a certain "group", you should use Command Groups.
 Command Groups can have same prefix for a group of commands, followed by a prefix for a certain command.
+In the following example, we will move our 'greet' command to the group called "do", and add another command 'bye'.

 Example (CommandGroup creation)
 ----------------